-It has been agreed to dovetail this Orkney IJB Programme Board meetings with NHS Orkney's Programme Board to prevent duplication of meetings and to promote joint working and sharing of ideas.
+It has been agreed to dovetail the Orkney IJB Programme Board meetings with NHS Orkney's Programme Board to prevent duplication of meetings and to promote joint working and sharing of ideas.

-Strategic Commissioning Programme Board - This programme will play a significant role in ensuring delivery of the nine National Health and Wellbeing Outcomes and the locally agreed set outcomes.
+Strategic Commissioning Programme Board - This programme plays a significant role in ensuring delivery of the nine National Health and Wellbeing Outcomes and the locally agreed set outcomes.
 This programme board will:

-- Steer, drive and enable progress at pace with activity relating to the following priority programmes: - Strategic Commissioning. - Planning of Acute Sector. - o Self-Directed Support. - Review and approve project proposals. - Scrutinise working group programmes to provide assurance of progress. - Identify and enable new tests of change in support of our strategic priorities. - Ensure identification and delivery of programme benefits.
+- Steer, drive and enable progress at pace with activity relating to the following priority programmes: - Strategic Commissioning. - Planning of Acute Sector. - Self-Directed Support. - Review and approve project proposals. - Scrutinise working group programmes to provide assurance of progress. - Identify and enable new tests of change in support of our strategic priorities. - Ensure identification and delivery of programme benefits.

-A short-term working group has been developed to look at the potential positives and negatives of adopting an Alliance form of commissioning in Orkney.
+A short-term working group has been developed to look at the benefits of adopting an Alliance form of commissioning in Orkney.

 These Boards have been arranged bi-monthly and are based in various locations within the community.
-Following the first meetings it was agreed that a location in Stromness be included.
-Unfortunately, due to the impact currently being faced worldwide with COVID-19, these meetings have had to be postponed.
+Due to the impact currently being faced worldwide with COVID-19, these meetings have had to be postponed.
 New dates, with the ability to join them virtually, have been arranged.

-Membership of these Boards have tried to be inclusive and members will be tasked with work to progress proposed ideas which will be scrutinised by the Executive Board before being submitted to the Orkney IJB for consideration.
+Membership of these Boards have tried to be inclusive and members are tasked with work to progress proposed ideas which will be scrutinised by the Executive Board before being submitted to the Orkney IJB for consideration.

-These sub Boards have been planned to recognise that Orkney has one of the highest expected growth rates in numbers of older people and, along with efforts of social work, social care and health staff and services across the whole system, have resulted in good performance against the nine indicators that the Scottish Government has ascribed Integration Authorities to report on.
-Further information can be found in section 5 of the management commentary.
+These sub Boards recognise that Orkney has one of the highest expected growth rates in numbers of older people and, along with efforts of social work, social care and health staff and services across the whole system, have resulted in previously good performance against the nine indicators that the Scottish Government has ascribed Integration Authorities to report on.